Results 1 - 9 of 9

 A film that shows older people with high support needs who live in a care home.
 They talk about what is important in their lives and how they like to be treated.

-A film that shows older people with high support needs who live in the community.
+This video for older people care services and social workers, shows older people with high support needs who live in the community.
 They talk about what is important in their lives and how they like to be treated.
+It is based around the Joseph Rowntree Foundation’s A Better Life programme.

 GP services for older people: a guide for care home managers.
 This guide supports partnership working between care home staff and GPs to improve access for residents to good medical services.